joemanley201/joemanley201.github.io/recipes/air_fried_buffalo_chicken.md

 2. Place them in the air-fryer basket leaving a little space between the pieces
 3. Cook them in the air-fryer at 400 degrees for 8 minutes
 4. Flip them and cook for another 8 minutes
-5. Cook them 1-2 minutes extra if you like them crispier
+5. Cook them for 1-2 minutes extra, if you like them crispier
 6. Lay them out in a bowl and drizzle some buffalo sauce and garnish with some green onions.

 ## Improvements